BillJr99/Ursinus-CS173/_pages/Activities/activity-functions2.md

     - model: |
         <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
         public class Main {
-            /* Return the area of a circle, given its radius
+            /* Given an integer value, multiply it by two and return that value
-             * @param radius: the radius of the circle
+             * @param value: the value to multiply by two
-             *        Precondition: radius >= 0
+             *        Precondition: an integer
-             * @return the area of the circle in square units of the radius */ public static int twice(int value) {
+             * @return the number that is twice the value of the input variable */ public static int twice(int value) {
                 int result = 2 * value;